If you’ve been searching for a car loan, then you’ve probably stumbled across the terms ‘secured’ and ‘unsecured’.

 Benefits of an unsecured car loan include the fact that you can use them for cheaper, used cars, and that you can often borrow more than the car’s value to pay for things like registration, insurance and a nice pair of sub-woofers.
 An unsecured car loan might also be useful if you’re purchasing a car as a gift for somebody and you don’t want them to lose their car if you can’t meet the repayments.

-As we said above, unsecured car loans often carry higher interest rates than secured ones.
+As we said above, unsecured car loans often carry higher interest rates, compared to secured car loans.
 More risk means more interest they’ll charge to cover the possibility of the loan going kaput.

 At the other end of the scale, higher secured and unsecured interest rates can be higher than 15%.
 These rates can vary based on your credit rating, but this should give you an idea of what’s available.

 How much can you save?

 Let’s have a look at how much of a difference this can make, using Loans.com.au’s car loan repayment calculator for a five-year loan.

 |Secured loan||Unsecured loan|

 |Total loan payable||$28,306.85||$29,349.22|

 So a secured $25,000 car loan over five years could cost you around $1,000 less in interest costs compared to an unsecured car loan, assuming you’re paying a pretty low interest rate on each.

 Take this with a grain of salt though – it doesn’t factor in several things like the fees on your car loan, what your balloon payment is, any possible introductory rates and whether or not your rate changes (if you take out a variable loan).